pdm-project/pdm/docs/docs/plugin.md

         print(f"Hello, {name}")
 ```

-First create a new `HelloCommand` class inherting from `pdm.cli.commands.base.BaseCommand`, it has two major functions:
+First, let's create a new `HelloCommand` class inherting from `pdm.cli.commands.base.BaseCommand`.
+It has two major functions:

 - `add_arguments()` to manipulate the argument parser passed as the only argument,
   where you can add additional command line arguments to it
 - `handle()` to do something when the subcommand is matched, you can do nothing by writing a single `pass` statement.
   It accepts two arguments: an `pdm.project.Project` object as the first one and the parsed `argparse.Namespace` object as the second.

-The document string will serve as the command help text, which will be show in `pdm --help`.
+The document string will serve as the command help text, which will be shown in `pdm --help`.

 Besides, PDM's subcommand has two default options: `-v/--verbose` to change the verbosity level and `-g/--global` to enable global project.
-If you don't want these default options, override the `arguments` class attribute to a list of `pdm.cli.options.Option` objects.
+If you don't want these default options, override the `arguments` class attribute to a list of `pdm.cli.options.Option` objects, or
-Assign it to an empty list to have no default options:
+assign it to an empty list to have no default options:

 ```python hl_lines="3"
 class HelloCommand(BaseCommand):